danspinola/danspinola/README.md

 ### Hi there 👋

-My name is Daniel Spinola and I am an undergrad for Software Engineering.
-Migrating from a carreer at sea as a Deck Officer.
+My name is Daniel Spinola and I am a Full Stack dev.

-I'm passionate about learning new things and I love to build software, from the concept to the architecture to the code.
+I'm passionate about learning new things and love building solutions, from the concept to the architecture to the code.